devAbba/blogging_api/README.md

 ## Requirements
 1. User should be able to register
-2. User should be able to login with
+2. User should be able to login
 3. User should be authenticated using JWT
 4. Users should be able to create a blog
     - when a blog is created, it is in draft state